Landmark Guided Active Exploration with State-specific Balance Coefficient: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{eep} Reinforcement Learning (DRL) is a powerful approach for solving sequential decision-making problems, such as video games\cite{ref1, ref2} and robot navigation\cite{ref3, ref4, ref5}.
+Deep reinforcement learning (DRL) is a powerful approach to sequential decision problems, such as video games \cite{schrittwieser2020mastering} and robot navigation \cite{dugas2021navrep,kastner2021connecting,li2022memonav}.
 DRL models these problems as partially observable Markov decision processes (POMDPs), and learns the optimal policies by maximizing the cumulative discounted reward.
 However, in many complex tasks, agents often struggle to collect sufficient high-reward trajectories.
-Hierarchical reinforcement learning decomposes complex, long-horizon decision-making tasks into sub-tasks of different time scales and is a promising method for solving such long-horizon tasks.
-Goal-conditioned hierarchical reinforcement learning\cite{ref6, ref7, ref8, ref9} is a two-level hierarchical reinforcement learning paradigm, where the high-level policy decomposes the original task into a series of subgoals, and the low-level policy guides the agent to achieve these subgoals.
-The learning objective of the hierarchical policy is still to learn a decision function that maximizes the cumulative expected reward, so the learning of the high-level policy depends on the external rewards, while the learning of the low-level policy depends on the intrinsic rewards defined through the subgoals.

-Effective subgoals are crucial for achieving good performance and efficiency in goal-conditioned hierarchical reinforcement learning.
-Selecting reasonable subgoals that capture the task's semantics provides meaningful guidance for low-level policy learning.
-Pre-defined subgoal space\cite{ref10, ref11} and task-specific subgoal representation space\cite{ref12, ref13, ref14, ref15} learned online can be employed to better represent the action space of the high-level policy.
-Pre-defined subgoals can quickly supervise low-level policy learning via intrinsic rewards, while learned subgoal representations can be optimized for specific tasks.
-However, sampling actions in a large subgoal space can lead to inadequate exploration and inefficient training of the agent's high-level policy.
+Hierarchical reinforcement learning (HRL) decomposes complex, long-horizon decision tasks into sub-tasks of different time scales and is a promising method for solving such long-horizon tasks.
+Goal-conditioned hierarchical reinforcement learning (GCHRL) \cite{dayan1992feudal,kulkarni2016hierarchical,nachum2018near,wang2022hierarchical} is a two-level hierarchical reinforcement learning paradigm, where the high-level policy decomposes the original task into a series of subgoals, and the low-level policy guides the agent to achieve these subgoals.
+Effective subgoals are crucial for achieving good performance and efficiency in GCHRL.
+Selecting reasonable subgoals that capture the task's semantics provides meaningful guidance to low-level policy learning.
+Pre-defined subgoal space \cite{kim2021landmark,zhang2020generating} and task-specific subgoal representation space \cite{li2021learning,liactive,pere2018unsupervised,sukhbaatar2018learning} learned online can be employed to better represent the action space of the high-level policy.
+Pre-defined subgoals can quickly supervise the low-level policy learning via intrinsic rewards, while learned subgoal representations can be optimized for specific tasks.
+However, sampling actions in a large subgoal space can lead to inadequate exploration and inefficient training of the high-level policy.